LAB02-Admin/HASS.Agent-Docs/docs/integration/installation.md

 #### HACS

-The easiest way to do this (and to add tons of other useful integrations) is by installing [HACS](https://hacs.xyz).
-It's a central hub through which you can install integrations, themes, custom cards and scripts.
+The easiest way to do this is by installing [HACS](https://hacs.xyz) (*Home Assistant Community Store*).
+It's a central hub through which you can install tons of useful integrations, themes, custom cards and scripts.
 They've written a step-by-step guide on how to do this:

 [https://hacs.xyz/docs/setup/prerequisites](https://hacs.xyz/docs/setup/prerequisites/)